The Java Programming Language

 - Google, Facebook, PayPal, Walmart and many other big companies adopt Java for many parts of their IT infrastructure

 More than 20 years after its first release, Java still tops the TIOBE index as the most popular programming language of the world together with C. It's wide adoption is due to many of its features but two, as we see it, have been, and are still today, key: 1) Java is easy, very readable, and it's automatic memory management, while not new at the time of Java first release, became very popular exactly thanks to Java, all this without sacrificing the power of the language; 2) while the initial "write once, run anywhere" slogan from Sun Microsystems was for sure the classic marketing exaggeration, Java strong portability is one of its key strengths.
-Java software runs on everything from laptops to data center servers, from phones, game consoles and IoT devices to scientific supercomputers, all with almost no modification to the source code programmers write.
+Java software runs on everything from laptops to data center servers, from phones, game consoles and IoT devices to scientific supercomputers, all with almost no modification to the source code programmers writes.
 If around 2000 it was already clear that Java was here to stay, today (2018) this is even more clear than ever.